arklumpus/MuPDFCore/Readme.md

 * Windows x86 (32 bit)
 * Windows x64 (64 bit)
+* Windows arm64 (ARM 64 bit)
 * Linux x64 (64 bit)
+* Linux arm64/aarch64 (ARM 64 bit)
 * macOS Intel x86_64 (64 bit)
 * macOS Apple silicon (ARM 64 bit, without support for the OCR functions)

 To use the library in your project, you should install the [MuPDFCore NuGet package](https://www.nuget.org/packages/MuPDFCore/) and/or the [MuPDFCore.PDFRenderer NuGet package](https://www.nuget.org/packages/MuPDFCore.MuPDFRenderer/).
 When you publish a program that uses MuPDFCore, the correct native library for the target architecture will automatically be copied to the build folder (but see the [note](#netFrameworkNote) for .NET Framework).

-**Note**: you should make sure that end users on Windows install the [Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019](https://aka.ms/vs/16/release/vc_redist.x64.exe), otherwise they will get an error message stating that `MuPDFWrapper.dll` could not be loaded because a module was not found.
+**Note**: you should make sure that end users on Windows install the [Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017, 2019 and 2022](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-160#visual-studio-2015-2017-2019-and-2022) for their platform, otherwise they will get an error message stating that `MuPDFWrapper.dll` could not be loaded because a module was not found.

 ## Usage